-The next Land Management Committee meeting will be held on Thursday 12th January 2023 at 7pm in the Lounge at the Memorial Hall.
+The Land Management Committee will be holding their next meeting on Thursday 7th September 2023 at 7pm in the Lounge at the Memorial Hall.
 All residents are welcome to attend.
-The agenda and other meeting documents can be found below.
+The agenda and other meeting documents can be found below:

 Cost of Living Crisis 2022- Help and Information